-Un nits Units

-ANTH 1-Physical Anthro PSYCH 1-Intro. to Psych: Individual & Social

-OR Processes

-ANTH 2-Cultural Anthro.
-3 OR

-ECON 1-Principles of Economics 3 SOCIO 1-Sociology

-GEOG 1-Physical Geography OR

-OR Any Social Science Ethnic Studies course that is not

-GEOG 2-Cultural Geography used to complete the above.
-3

-OR 18

-GEOG 4-World Geography 3

-Any History OR American Studies Course 3

-POLSC 1-American Politics

-OR

-POLSC 6-Basic Concepts in Political Thinking)

-OR

-POLSC 16-Law and Society 3
+Un nits Units ANTH 1-Physical Anthro OR ANTH 2-Cultural Anthro.
+ECON 1-Principles of Economics GEOG 1-Physical Geography OR GEOG 2-Cultural Geography 3 3 PSYCH 1-Intro. to Psych: Individual & Social Processes OR SOCIO 1-Sociology OR Any Social Science Ethnic Studies course that is not used to complete the above.
+3 OR GEOG 4-World Geography Any History OR American Studies Course POLSC 1-American Politics OR POLSC 6-Basic Concepts in Political Thinking OR POLSC 16-Law and Society 3 3 3 18